 “Some students are creating websites; some students are creating data visualizations that are projected in windows for the public to see; some students are creating videos that are embedded in physical objects that tell stories about people who have secured affordable housing,” Johnson said.

-Johnson explained that this class is different than others that she has taught because of the sustained relationship between the students and the organizations.
-She listed many other ways that the class is designed to benefit students: from learning about the state of Maine to how to work well in a group.
+Johnson explained that this class is different than others that they have taught because of the sustained relationship between the students and the organizations.
+They listed many other ways that the class is designed to benefit students: from learning about the state of Maine to how to work well in a group.

 “By giving students open-ended challenges where they find their own path, that introduces a lot of moments of precarity, contingency and potentially anxiety,” Johnson said.

-Despite—or maybe because of— that open-endedness Johnson says that her students’ work this semester has thrilled her.
+Despite—or maybe because of— that open-endedness Johnson says that their students’ work this semester has thrilled them.

 “They have come up with astounding, elegant, innovative, interesting projects that I, as the instructor, could never have dreamed of.
 They’ve been led through the process, but the process is theirs.”

-Johnson formerly worked as an organizer at Service Employees International Union (SEIU), and finds that community organizing skills are useful in her work as an artist.
+Johnson formerly worked as an organizer at Service Employees International Union (SEIU), and finds that community organizing skills are useful in their work as an artist.

-Her exhibition in the Portland Museum of Art Biennial displays her argument perfectly.
+Their exhibition in the Portland Museum of Art Biennial displays their argument perfectly.
 The piece, entitled “The way things can happen,” depicts some of the 5,000 residents of Lawrence, Kansas who were cast as extras in the 1983 film “The Day After.”
 Johnson was interested in investigating the way the film blurred the distinction between the fictional narrative of the film and the actual lives of Lawrence’s citizens.
-To complete the project, Johnson had to utilize her community organizing skills.
+To complete the project, Johnson had to utilize their community organizing skills.